aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-pot/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORD to POT or Online App" h2="Export WORD to POT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Word documents to PowerPoint presentations is a common task in many organizations.
+It allows users to quickly create presentations from existing documents, without having to manually recreate the content in PowerPoint.
+This can be especially useful when creating presentations from long documents, such as reports or manuals.

+<h2>How Aspose.Total Helps for Word to POT Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORD to POT conversion while using two of it's APIs.
-Load your WORD using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POT.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of Word documents to PowerPoint presentations.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these APIs, users can easily convert Word documents to HTML, and then load the HTML into PowerPoint to create a new presentation.
+The presentation can then be saved as a POT file.

+The Aspose.Words for C++ API allows users to easily load Word documents and convert them to HTML.
+This HTML can then be loaded into the Aspose.Slides for C++ API, which can be used to create a new PowerPoint presentation.
+The presentation can then be saved as a POT file, which can be used to share the presentation with others.

+Aspose.Total for C++ is a powerful and easy-to-use file automation API that makes it easy to convert Word documents to PowerPoint presentations.
+It is a great tool for quickly creating presentations from existing documents, without having to manually recreate the content in PowerPoint.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}